qwertie/home/misc/Atlas-Shrugged-summary.md

 > "The road is cleared," said Galt.
 "We are going back to the world."
 He raised his hand and over the desolate earth he traced in space the sign of the dollar.

 > THE END

-david & robin reese, no longer at fb, robin ran Q&A, worked with MZ directly, david is epic engineer, director level gisselle was friends with her fiji & naomi = backstabbers. don't block fiji from what she wants alex = smart & intense, bull in a china shop, dishes it, doesn't take it what job was bad? brian worked with mark winters, super good 'ds', one of the best inaudible in the world mark lost his shit at whattsapp product growth